vuwgenomics/mapnet2023/_pages/index.md

 ## MapNet 2019

-MapNet2019 themes include bioinformatics, epigenetics, intergarting indigenous  genomics into research and teaching, methodology advances and ecosystem and primary sector genomics.
+MapNet2019 themes include bioinformatics, epigenetics, intergrating indigenous  genomics into research and teaching, methodology advances, and ecosystem and primary sector genomics.
 The [program](//mapnet2019.github.io/program/) will be updated closer to the date.

 ## Sponsors